Back to Colorado

 Passed [*]

-Plain English: The amendment adds a new definition for 'risk to welfare' in the context of mobile home park water quality issues.
+Plain English: This amendment adds a new definition for 'risk to welfare' that includes financial harm and water quality issues affecting daily household needs.

 L.002